Marketing & Selling Strategies

 Payment will be collected at time of registration.

 Dress for the program is business casual.
-Weather in Denver varies.
+Weather in Chicago varies.
 We recommend that you check the weather for the area prior to packing.
 Click here to see a 10-day forecast.

 Continuing Education Credits